iampopov/eslint-prettier-setup/README.md

 ### Finishing Remarks

 You're set.
-Hop over to a React or Vanilla JavaScript project and check out all of the red squigglies.
+Hop over to a React.js or Vanilla JavaScript project and check out all of the red squigglies.
 Run `⌘` `s` to save and you'll see ESLint and Prettier format and provide feedback to your code.
+If you're still confused check out the files within this repository for a guide on how your files should be setup.

 ## Author